 When you look beneath the surface to see what those disruptions are really trying to teach you – including the painful experiences and life’s struggles – you become aware of a new way of being and that’s when you begin truly living.

-You can sign up for my emails at gaelmccool.com/list and you’ll receive a free sample of my book, Be Wise Now.
+You can sign up for my emails at gaelmccool.com/meditation and you’ll receive a free three-part audio meditation series.

 Life can be messy.
 Life can be hard.

 As a child, I was taught to respect authority and trust that truth and “answers” existed outside myself.
 I found it difficult to reconcile this advice with my own feelings of inner knowing.

 Those authorities and others insisted that if I couldn’t explain how or why I knew something, then my “knowing” didn’t count and was not to be trusted.

 My childhood home was left-brain oriented, competitive and testosterone-driven.
 A family of five brothers made that an inevitability.
 Logic, reason, and intellect reigned supreme in our household while feelings and intuition were looked down upon.

 From an early age, I found myself drawn to adult conversation, trying to make sense of their interactions.
 Turns out, it wasn’t just my family that praised logic and minimized emotion.
 Saying one thing but meaning another was common.